-Last year, we introduced Family Center
+Last year, we introduced Family Centre

-on Snapchat to offer parents a way to gain insight into who their teens are communicating with on Snapchat and in a way that still protects their teens’ privacy.
-We also shared plans to add additional tools over time to help parents customize their teens’ individual experiences and needs.
+on Snapchat to offer parents a way to gain insight into who their teens are communicating with on Snapchat and in a way that still protects their teens' privacy.
+We also shared plans to add additional tools over time to help parents customise their teens' individual experiences and needs.

 Snapchat was designed to be different from traditional social media platforms, and this extends to the way people consume content.
 There are two parts of our app where content can potentially reach a large audience:

-Stories is our content platform, where content creators, Snap Stars, and more than 900 media partners, such as NBC News, Axios, ESPN, Le Monde and People, provide trusted news, entertainment, sports and other genres.
-Stories is not an open platform – and creators and partners must abide by our content editorial guidelines.
+Stories is our content platform, where content creators, Snap Stars and more than 900 media partners, such as NBC News, Axios, ESPN, Le Monde and People, provide trusted news, entertainment, sports and other genres.
+Stories is not an open platform - and creators and partners must abide by our content editorial guidelines.

 Spotlight is our entertainment platform, where Snapchatters can watch fun and creative content created by members of our community.
 On Spotlight, any content Snapchatters submit must comply with our Community Guidelines.

 We are deliberate about what types of content we allow to be broadcasted.
 Our platform and policies are designed to prevent unvetted content from going viral, and we proactively moderate public-facing content from creators and Snapchatters before it's eligible to get reached on either Stories or Spotlight.